flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_execution.rst

 ::

+      --filter.asc                     Specifies the sorting order.
+By default flytectl sort result in descending order --filter.field-selector string   Specifies the Field selector
+      --filter.limit int32             Specifies the limit (default 100)
-  -h, --help   help for execution
+      --filter.sort-by string          Specifies which field to sort results  (default "created_at") -h, --help                           help for execution

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~